Dropsource/monarch_samples/samples_intl_tools/README.md

 To use intl tools with Monarch you have to annotate the generated `LocalizationsDelegate` with the `MonarchLocalizations` annotation.
-To annotate it, you will have to create a new dart library in your lib directory, then import the generated source file so you can annotate an instance of your LocalizationsDelegate.
+To annotate it, you will have to create a new dart library in your lib directory, then import the generated source file so you can annotate an instance of your `LocalizationsDelegate`.

 You can see the sample implementation in [lib/intl_localizations_delegate.dart](lib/intl_localizations_delegate.dart)